Educational Experiences in Israel

 NFTY Adventure (4 weeks): A unique and challenging journey through the entire land of Israel.
 See ancient Jerusalem, celebrate in modern Tel Aviv, travel to the beautiful Galilee and see the stunning Negev Desert.
 Climb Masada, ride a camel, float in the Dead Sea, and go snorkeling among the Red Sea's coral reefs.
 Spend a week living with Israeli teens, earn community service hours volunteering in hands-on projects, take part in an archaeological dig, hike and mountain bike from the Sea of Galilee to the Mediterranean, and learn about the Israeli Defence Forces as you live and train on a real army base.

-NFTY L'dor V'dor (5 weeks): Beginning in Prague, Krakow, and Warsaw to experience the epic journey of the Jewish people from Prague and Poland to Israel.
+NFTY L'dor V'dor (5 weeks): Begin in Prague, Krakow, and Warsaw to experience the epic journey of the Jewish people from Prague and Poland to Israel.
 Learn about the rich yet precarious story of the Jewish People's history in Europe and forge a personal connection to the people and history.
 Then, fly to Israel and embark on the four week NFTY Adventure in Israel (see itinerary highlights above).

-For NFTY-EIE, please see the info below.
+For NFTY-EIE/Heller High, please see the info below.

 Netzer Year is an exciting gap year in Israel for recent high school grads in which participants live on a kibbutz, take part in hands-on volunteering in Israeli communities, travel extensively throughout the country, study in Jerusalem, interact with Israelis, and more.
 The program involves intensive leadership training, Hebrew and Jewish immersion studies, service-learning, and communal living.